brightway-lca/ecoinvent_interface/README.md

 * Streaming downloads.
 * Descriptive logging and error messages.
 * No shortcuts for Brightway or other LCA software.
-* Custom headers are set to allow users of this library to be identified.
+* Custom library headers are set to allow users of this library to be identified.
 No user information is transmitted.

 ## Contributing